The Wildlife Aid Centre

 The Wildlife Aid Foundation grew out of my overwhelming passion to protect wildlife.
 For over 40 years, we have been rescuing, rehabilitating, and releasing wild animals; now, dealing with more than 20,000 wildlife emergencies, every year.
 For 16 years, the TV programme ‘Wildlife SOS’ followed me as I travelled extensively, reporting on the plight of wildlife, across the world.
 I have come to realise that over 90% of wildlife incidents are caused by the ignorance or greed of humans.
 As a species, we have a lot to answer for.

-We have purchased 20 acres of land, in Surrey, and plan to create a wildlife corridor with vital habitats, establish a learning centre to enable everyone to discover how to protect, support and live alongside our wildlife, and build a world-class wildlife hospital and rehabilitation centre three times the size of our current premises.
+On 20 acres of land, just half a mile away from our current home, we are creating a wildlife corridor with vital habitats and establishing a visitor centre and community hub to enable everyone to discover how to protect, support and live alongside our wildlife.
+We are also building a new wildlife hospital and rehabilitation centre twice the size of our current premises.

-I am determined that the Wildlife Aid Centre will forge the way in growing our knowledge, changing our behaviours and making all of us embrace the responsibility we have towards the wildlife and its habitats with whom we share this world.
+I am convinced that the Wildlife Aid Centre will forge the way in growing our knowledge, changing our behaviours and making all of us embrace the responsibility we have towards the wildlife with whom we share this world.

 Simon Cowell MBE, CEO & Founder